Eagleshot/GlacierCam/README.md

 -> Idea: The program calls a hook function (e.g. `image_processing()`) and the user can add his own code to this function.
 This function is called at a specific point in the program (e.g. after the image is taken).
 The user can add his own code to this function and the program will execute it.
 All sensor data can be stored in the CSV as an additional row.

-## Settings download
-Settings are downloaded every run from the FTP server and overwrite the local settings.
-There is some basic settings validation (e.g. to ensure that the camera always restarts even with invalid timer settings).
-If the server is offline, the local settings are used.
-If the settings get deleted on the server, the local settings are uploaded.

--> Is this an "ok enough" way of doing it?
-An option would be to add a settings validator/comparison but that would bring additional overhead.

-Idea: Settings will mainly be changed in the webapp in the future.
-The webapp also could validate the settings and alert the user (if changed manually).
-Otherwise the settings validation on the camera prevents major errors so they only cause minor inconveniences.

-General question: Don't fix it if it works?
-Testing is relatively time consuming together with hardware (problems).
-Sometimes it was not clear where the errors came from so it resulted in reversed code changes.

-* Gültigkeit der einstellungen, wo kommt dies her -> ddos -> konfiguration signieren (sehr aufwändig)

-rollback ->
-neue config herunterladen -> überprüfen -> nur überschreiben wenn alles gültig

 # -> numerische daten als yaml anstatt csv -> does battery voltage exist -> ev. versionierung

 ## One time actions
 -> crontab